Cathedral of St. John the Divine: Initial construction

 The board of trustees implemented a new charter in early 1904, which provided for greater representation of laypeople on the board.
 By 1905, with $800,000 available for construction, the trustees anticipated that the cathedral would be completed within a decade.
 The church's great organ was ordered from Skinner the following year at a cost of $50,000, following a gift by the Morton family.
 It was almost completed by 1911 with nearly 7,000 pipes; the cost of the organ had risen to $70,000.
 Work also continued on the exterior walls of the choir and the seven surrounding chapels in the apse, which required 100,000 ST of granite.
-Builders estimated that 300,000 ST of stone would have been used for the walls once work was completed.
-Gutzon Borglum was commissioned for some of the initial sculptural elements on St. John's, though his relation with the trustees was strained: he destroyed two angels after criticism of his work and threatened to quit in 1906.
-Because of the delays in construction, members of the public began to question the necessity of constructing such a large cathedral.
-With little progress to show for, public sentiment began to turn against the cathedral.
-Even the trustees started to have doubts about certain aspects of the plan, criticizing Heins & LaFarge's small staff, their simultaneous involvement in many other projects, slow construction, and cost overruns.
+Builders estimated that 300,000 ST of stone would be in the walls once work was completed.
+Gutzon Borglum was commissioned for some of the sculptural elements, but his relation with the trustees was strained; he destroyed two angel sculptures after criticism of his work, and in 1906 threatened to quit.
+During the delays in construction, members of the public began to question the necessity of such a large cathedral, and public sentiment began to turn against the project.
+The trustees also started to doubt certain aspects of the plan, and criticized Heins & LaFarge for being understaffed, for their simultaneous involvement in many other projects, slow construction, and cost overruns.